 1. Improve Ventilation

-• Open a window to let out steam.
+- Open a window to let out steam immediately after using the shower or bath.

-• Use an extractor fan to vent moisture outside.
+- Use an extractor fan to vent moisture outside.
+Ensure fans are correctly maintained and used for at least 15-20 minutes after bathing.

-• Leave the bathroom door open when possible to improve air circulation.
+- Leave the bathroom door ajar when possible to improve air circulation throughout the day.

-For windowless bathrooms, invest in a dehumidifier or ventilation system to keep the air dry.
+- For windowless bathrooms, consider investing in a high-quality dehumidifier or upgrading the ventilation system to keep the air dry.

 2. Dry Surfaces After Use

-Moisture left on tiles, grouting, and shower trays provides the perfect habitat for mould.
-Your tenants should wipe down wet surfaces after every use, including:
+Moisture left on mould tiles in the bathroom, grouting, and shower trays provides the perfect habitat for mould spores.
+To prevent this, tenants should wipe down wet surfaces after every use, including:

-A simple microfiber cloth or squeegee can make all the difference.
+A simple microfiber cloth or squeegee can make a huge difference in how to stop mould in the bathroom.

 3. Maintain Bathroom Textiles

 Textiles like towels, rugs, and shower curtains can trap moisture.
-To keep mould at bay:
+To keep mould in the bathroom at bay:

-• Extend the shower curtain fully after use to prevent creases where water can collect.
+- Extend the shower curtain fully after use to prevent creases where water can collect.
+Use mould-resistant materials.

 4. Monitor Humidity Levels

-Keeping bathroom humidity between 50-70% is ideal.
-If mould is a particularly worrisome issue in your property, use a hygrometer to monitor levels and act when they rise.
-You can also place moisture-absorbing sachets or crystals in discreet areas for added control.
+Keeping bathroom humidity between 50-70% is ideal for preventing mould.
+If mould is a persistent issue in your property, provide a hygrometer to monitor levels and act when they consistently rise.

 5. Use Mould-Resistant Materials